th3geekguy/ishmael/README.md

 Ishmael, the main character of _Moby Dick_, is the codename for my personal project to create a better analysis tool for our company support dumps.

 # Prequisites
-Python3 installedcat
+- Python3 installed
-A modern terminal with support for UTF-8 and escape codes for coloring/icons: https://unix.stackexchange.com/questions/303712/how-can-i-enable-utf-8-support-in-the-linux-console
+- A modern terminal with support for UTF-8 and escape codes for coloring/icons: https://unix.stackexchange.com/questions/303712/how-can-i-enable-utf-8-support-in-the-linux-console

 # Install
 ## Linux